KimiNoNawa1610/CSS-HTML/README.md

 # CSS-HTML
-My path to learn how to make a website, sqlserver
+My path to learn how to make a website, sqlserver.